dfmoralesb/MPE_tutorials/tutorials/ASTRAL.md

 <a name="ML"></a>

-* To estimate a coalescent-based species tree with ASTRAL, we need to first infer the indvidual ML gene trees for each of locu in the directory `/data_tmp/$USERNAME/data/06_species_tree/00_individual_loci`
+* To estimate a coalescent-based species tree with ASTRAL, we need to first infer the individual ML gene trees for each locus in the directory `/data_tmp/$USERNAME/data/06_species_tree/00_individual_loci`

 		conda activate captus